 - To present a detailed written research proposal of your Ph.D. research for approval to your dissertation committee.
 This proposal should be presented to your committee at least three weeks prior to your exam date. - Your dissertation committee consists of your advisor, two other members of the E&E faculty and one person from outside the E&E program faculty.
 This person can be from within Rutgers or from another institution entirely.
-The outside member must hold a Ph.D. - The proposal cannot be approved if there is more than 1 dissenting vote from the committee members. - The outside member of your dissertation committee does not need to be present at your prelim exam but must approve the document. - Committee members may be changed with the approval of your chair and the Program Director. - Pick up the necessary form to be signed at the Prelim from the Program Administrator. - If you can meet in person under the most current university pandemic regulations, let the Program Administrator know well in advance so that she can aid in scheduling the appropriate room.
-If the COVID 19 pandemic forbids meeting in person, the exam may be held virtually by WebEx or Zoom.
+The outside member must hold a Ph.D. - The proposal cannot be approved if there is more than 1 dissenting vote from the committee members. - The outside member of your dissertation committee does not need to be present at your prelim exam but must approve the document. - Committee members may be changed with the approval of your chair and the Program Director. - Pick up the necessary form to be signed at the Prelim from the Program Administrator. - If you can meet in person under the most current university pandemic regulations, let the Program Administrator know well in advance so that she can aid in scheduling the appropriate room. - Before your Preliminary Dissertation Examination, you must email the Senior Program Administrator for a copy of the department's Prelims Form.
+You must pre-fill the appropriate sections of the Prelims Form and email it to the Program Administrator.
+In your email, please include the names and email addresses of your qualifying exam committee members.
+You will also need to provide the name, email, professional title and institutional affiliation.